weibeld/terraform-aws-kubeadm/README.md

 # AWS kubeadm module

-Terraform module for creating a Kubernetes cluster on AWS with kubeadm.
+Terraform module for bootstrapping a Kubernetes cluster with kubeadm on AWS.

 ## Description

-This module creates the necessary AWS infrastructure for running a Kubernetes cluster and installs Kubernetes on this infrastructure with kubeadm.
+This module allows to create AWS infrastructure and bootstrap a Kubernetes cluster on it with a single command.

-The goal of this module is to get a brand-new bootstrapped cluster up and running quickly.
+The result of running the module is a freshly bootstrapped Kubernetes cluster like you get it after manually running `kubeadm init` and `kubeadm join`.

-## Intended use
+> The cluster will have no CNI plugin installed just as it's the case when manually bootstrapping a cluster with kubeadm.

+The module also creates a kubeconfig file on your local machine so that you can access the cluster right away.

+The number and type of nodes, the Pod network CIDR block, and many other parameters are configurable.

+> For now, the cluster is limited to a single master node.

-The intended use of the cluster created by this module is for **experiments** and not for production, because the cluster contains only a single master node.
+The intended use of the module is for experiments.
+The module allows you to quickly create a bare-bones cluster that you can then continue working on.

-The provisioning of the cluster stops right after bootstrapping with kubeadm.
-That means, **no CNI plugin** is automatically installed.

-This is intentional, because it provides you the maximum flexibility to configure of the cluster — for example, by installing a custom CNI plugin.
+An example use case is testing CNI plugins which is made possible by the fact that the cluster won't have any CNI plugin installed by default.

 ## Quick usage

 First, ensure the [prerequisites](#prerequisites) below.

-Use the module in your `main.tf` configuration file as follows:
+A minimal example usage of the module in your Terraform configuration looks as follows:

 ```hcl
 provider "aws" {